ErikLundJensen/master-labs/lab-ocp-03/README.md

 ## Exercise 3.3
-Change the requested memory to 20 mb in the configuration.
+Change the requested memory to 10 mb in the deployment configuration.
 This time edit the yaml by using the OpenShift Console.

 Watch the status of the deployment "tools"